Ingelfingen: History

 Numerous archeological findings from the Hallstatt culture, the La Tène culture and the late Stone Age show that the area has been inhabited since at least 5000 years with interruptions.
 The first permanent settlement has been documented in a document from 1080 of the Comburg monastery and later in 1248 in a letter by Pope Innocent IV.
 In 1323, the city officially acquired the rights of a "market town".
 During the 30 years' war, the city suffered from heavy damages.

 Under the Hohenlohe Dynasty, Count Graf Christian Kraft of Hohenlohe moved into Ingelfingen in 1701 and built a residence today known as "Neues Schloss" (lit.
 'New Castle').
 As a result of this, the village experienced heavy growth.

 The last noblemen residing in Ingelfingen was Friedrich Ludwig who built the "Mariannenvorstadt", an industrial suburb.
 As a general, he was defeated by Napoleon at the Battle of Jena–Auerstedt in 1806.

-In 1972/73, six neighboring villages were incorportated into Ingelfingen and since then function as boroughs of the town (Ortsteile).
+In 1972/73, six neighboring villages were incorporated into Ingelfingen and since then function as boroughs of the town (Ortsteile).